parkverdict

 Death Valley National Park

-Death Valley is not a park you visit casually.
+Death Valley is a park you reckon with, not simply visit.

 White buildings with red roofs at Crissy Field with blue bay and Golden Gate Bridge and fog behind.
-100ESSENTIAL NPS photo/Will Elder
+100DOES IT ALL NPS photo/Will Elder

 National Recreation Area · CA